dixpac/dixpac.github.io/_posts/2016-03-05-capybara's-save-and-open-page-for-the-lazy.markdown

 end
 {% endhighlight %}

-Now capybara will open browser and render our current page.
+Capybara will open browser and render my current page.
 **Sueprise....surprise**, there is no about link rendered.

-**Thanks save_and_open_page you just save us a lot of debugging!**
+**Thanks save_and_open_page you just save me a lot of the debugging!**

 Only thing that bugs me with save_and_open_page is size of method name, I'm just lazy typing it.